fischeversenker/nestjs-test/blog-post.md

 For this to work `AppService` has to be enlisted in the array of providers in `AppModule`.

 Sidenote:
 To readers who are familiar with Angular it should be fairly obvious that Nest.js is heavily inspired by [Angular](https://angular.io).
 They not only share similar decorators but also split code similarly and provide seemingly the same Dependency Injection (DI) functionality.
-If you enjoy this kind of structure and haven't yet done so I strongly recommend giving Angular a try ❤️
+If you enjoy this kind of structure and haven't yet done so I strongly recommend giving Angular a try ❤️.

-After we have seen what Nest.js generated for us you can now go ahead and start that new app with `npm start` and check `http://localhost:3000` for a `Hello World!`.
+After we have seen what Nest.js generated for us you can now go ahead and start that new app with `npm start` and browse to `http://localhost:3000` for a rewarding `Hello World!`.

 ## Serving Students
 Let's customize and extend the generated code so that our server can serve students.
 We start by adding a dedicated new module: `StudentsModule`.